willseyyyy/willseyyyy/README.md

 ---

-### 👨‍💻 About Me
+### About Me

 I’m a **Computer Science Engineering undergrad** at *Shiv Nadar University, Chennai*, specializing in the **Internet of Things (IoT)**.
 My interests lie in building **intelligent systems**, **scalable cloud applications**, and exploring the possibilities of **Generative & Agentic AI**.
-Outside tech, I’m dedicated to **fitness and personal growth**, believing that discipline in one area strengthens all others. 💪
+Outside tech, I’m dedicated to **fitness and personal growth**, believing that discipline in one area strengthens all others. �

 - 🌱 Currently learning: **Deep Learning, DevOps, and Cloud Services (AWS, Azure, GCP)**
 - 👯 Open to collaborations on **AI + Cloud + IoT projects**
 - 🤝 Seeking mentorship for **career growth and cloud job prep**
-- ⚡ Fun fact: *There’s no free lunch — in ML or life 😄*
+- ⚡ Fun fact: *There’s no free lunch — in ML or life*

 ---